The 2021-22 Paula Program Fund

 Application will focus on the following:

-- Outline on how the proposed concept will translate to a digital platform.
+• Outline on how the proposed concept could also translate to a digital platform

 Selection Process: